typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 Please note the usage of `babel-node` to invoke the test scripts.
 If you are using ES6 for tests and sources and have Babel or [typhonjs-npm-scripts-build-babel](https://www.npmjs.com/package/typhonjs-npm-scripts-build-babel) installed use `babel-node` instead of `node`.

-`npm-scripts.json` must be defined in the root path and contain an object hash `test` hash with the following options:
+`.npmscriptrc` must be defined in the root path and contain a JSON formatted object hash `test` hash with the following options:
 ```
 (string)          coverage - An optional string to append that may upload results to Codecov on Travis CI.